-After Limewire launched in 2000, 90% of the downloads failed because of fake user servers.
+When Limewire was created in 2000, 90% of the downloads failed because of fake user servers.
 To improve this, engineers introduced verification protocols, making downloads easier and more reliable.

 What was Limewire doing for content control?
 Well, very little.
 And this would bite back.
 So, things were going well but at a snail's pace until the Napster lawsuit.
 If you want to know more about this other P2P network, check out our post on it.

 The media loved covering Napster.
 So, as the news blasted viewers with images of Napster, more than one became curious about downloading and P2P systems.